jaspersong/Project_CS-4500/report/doc.md

 serializing messages and data
 - Paid technical debt: Simplified the dataframe implementation, stripping out unnecessary functionality, such as row and column names.
+- Paid technical debt: Improved the performance of the dataframe's data structure in regard to a growing buffer of large amounts of data

 ### Technical Debt and TODOs